Here is our list of the best corporate team building activities in Washington, D.C.

 For more information on Storytelling Workshop.

 The Great Guac Off is a great way to bond your team.
 The event includes mini-games as well as an ovens-not-needed cook-off competition.
 Teams battle to whip up the best guac while connecting with coworkers, and perhaps sneakily snacking.

 Every The Great Guac Off experience includes a fun party host, food, prizes, photos, and custom trophies are optional.
 The event can occur at various locations in Washington D.C., including your office, conference space, or a third-party rental area.

 For more information on The Great Guac Off.

 6. Museum Hack

-Museum Hack leads epic tours of the best museums in Washington D.C., like the National Portrait Gallery.
+Museum Hack leads scavenger hunts in museums in Washington D.C., like the National Portrait Gallery.
 These experiences include unconventional stories about the art, artists, and objects, team building games, ice breakers, and fun team photos.
-The tour aims to be interactive rather than passive and revolves around scavenger hunts that inspire attendees to see and connect with exhibits in new and surprising ways.
+The activity aims to be interactive rather than passive and revolves around scavenger hunts that inspire attendees to see and connect with exhibits in new and surprising ways.

 We can tailor your event to your personality, mission, or industry.
 For example, Dannon did a History of Yogurt tour, and Google did Technology through Time.